 - Unable to concentrate

 - Problems bonding with your baby

 - Finding it difficult to leave the house

 Why Does PND Often Go Unreported?

-It is estimated that nearly 30% of the new mothers that have PND do not disclose or share about the illness to a health practitioner.
+It is estimated that nearly 30% of the new mothers with PND do not disclose or share the illness with a health practitioner.

-That sad state of affairs is attributed to the difficulty of recognizing the symptoms of postnatal depression more so after the body has undergone a dramatic shift by child conception and birth.
-The other reasons are the fear that social services may take their baby from them and that some women have of being judged by other people.
+That sad state of affairs is attributed to the difficulty of recognizing the symptoms of postnatal depression, more so after the body has undergone a dramatic shift by child conception and birth.
+The other reasons are the concern that social services may take their baby from them.
+Some mothers fear to be judged by other people.

 Keep in mind the PND is not such a bad thing; it is an illness that you can overcome if you get the right help.

 How Can I Tell That I’m At Risk of Postnatal Depression?

 You will know that you are likely to experience postnatal depression if you notice the following risk factors: